 What happens when the MSD Assessor comes to my programme and what do they want to see?

-The “MSD Accreditation” process is carried out by the Ministry of Social Development (MSD) Accreditation team.
-MSD Accreditation is granted under the authority of the Social Security (Child Care Assistance) regulations 2004.
+The "OSCAR Accreditation” process is carried out by the Social Services Accreditation (SSA) team, under the authority of the Social Security (Child Care Assistance) regulations 2004.

-Applications for MSD Accreditation should be mailed MSD – there is an application form to complete and all required policies and documents should be included.
-A member of the Accreditations team will check your paperwork.
+Applications forc Accreditation should be sent to the Accreditation team – there is an application form to complete and all required policies and documents should be included.
+A member of the Accreditation team will check your paperwork.
 The process is outlined by MSD here.

 The assessor will get in contact with you and may ask for more information, if there is anything significant missing or unclear.
 They will make a date to visit the programme site, to check that the venue meets the standards and is suitable for the proposed programme, to check on-site paperwork, and possibly to see the programme in operation.